 The former diplomat supports legalizing marijuana, universal healthcare, gun reform, and free education.
 He says that other societies with universal healthcare live happier, healthier, and longer lives.
 One of his top priorities as a Congressman would be healthcare reform if he is elected.
 The professor thinks that universal healthcare is a human right that should be free.
 The professor is also a small business owner with a restaurant in Logan Square and is finishing his doctorate in psychology.

-Wolf believes that marijuana is medicine that can help people suffering from an illness as well as bring millions of dollars in tax revenue to the state.
+Wolf believes in medical marijuana and thinks it can help people suffering from an illness as well as bring millions of dollars in tax revenue to the state.
 Wolf also believes that legalizing marijuana would have a positive outcome for minority communities and will reform the criminal justice system by lowering incarceration rates and clearing out jails as well as the court system.

 Another Illinois politician agrees that legalization could benefit the state.
 Republican Illinois State Sen. Jason Barickman (R-Bloomington) says that fiscal conservatives should be open-minded and recognize an opportunity to be a part of writing legislation regulating marijuana, adding that the state could use the tax revenue by regulating marijuana like alcohol and tobacco.
-Barickman also said that law enforcement resources could be focused on series crimes and thinks marijuana could combat opioid addiction.
+Barickman also said that law enforcement resources could be focused on series crimes and thinks marijuana could combat other drug issues.

 The Illinois Senate Executive Committee voted to add a non-binding question on the next ballot to ask residents if they support regulating marijuana like alcohol and tobacco, and legislators usually consider referendums when changing laws.